-Members of Maine’s congressional delegation questioned President Donald Trump’s constitutional authority to strike Iran, with some calling for Congress to reassert its role in military decisions following Saturday’s attack.
+Following the joint attack launched by the U.S. and Israel on Iran Saturday, multiple members of Maine’s congressional delegation questioned President Donald Trump’s constitutional authority to strike Iran and called for Congress to reassert its role in military decisions.

-Republican U.S. Sen. Susan Collins said Friday, before the action occurred, that Trump should only strike Iran as a “last resort” amid fraught negotiations over a potential nuclear deal.
+Republican U.S. Sen. Susan Collins said Friday that Trump should only strike Iran as a “last resort” amid fraught negotiations over a potential nuclear deal.

 “As we have learned, toppling a despotic regime is only a first step; the hard question is what comes next and what will it take to ensure that the next regime is not worse than that which went before,” he said.